 You are not alone.
 You deserve to get help.

 Nashville Treatment Solutions is an industry leader in addiction treatment.
 Our team of top medical experts specialize in dual diagnosis treatment and are committed to ensuring that each patient is treated as an individual.
 Call us today, we’re available 24/7.

 Posttraumatic Stress Disorder (PTSD) is a mental health condition triggered by experiencing or witnessing a terrifying event.
 This could be a natural disaster, a severe accident, a terrorist act, personal assault, war or other serious incidents.
 Individuals with PTSD often relive the traumatic event through intrusive thoughts, nightmares, and flashbacks, and they may experience feelings of isolation, irritability, and guilt.

 Symptoms are typically grouped into four main categories: intrusive memories, avoidance behaviors, negative changes in thinking and mood, and changes in physical and emotional reactions.
 For a diagnosis of PTSD, these symptoms must last for more than a month and must significantly interfere with daily life and functioning.
 PTSD is a severe and ongoing emotional reaction to extreme psychological trauma.
 Although anyone can develop PTSD at any age, factors like having experienced intense or long-lasting trauma, having other mental health problems, or having a family history of mental health problems can increase the risk.
 Effective treatment, such as psychotherapy and medications, are available and can help people recover from PTSD and regain control of their lives.

-Tour Our PTSD Treatment in Nashville
+Tour Our PTSD Treatment Centers in Nashville, TN